Podcasts and the next level of influence

 1. Make sure your ad matches the quality of the podcast.

-Creators like Cuchna strongly believe that podcast advertising must live up to the show.
+Creators like Cuchna strongly believe that the advertising must live up to the show.
 “Every great creator considers their audience’s time as very valuable,” he says.
 “Anything they do, they want to make sure it’s of quality — because it’s ultimately a reflection of the show and the creator, not just the brand.”

 For example, when Sonos sponsored Dissect, they had to do a tough thing for any brand: give up control.
 Cuchna “dissected” the Sonos product, breaking down features and explaining how they fit into his personal life, even bringing his daughter in to demonstrate how they listen to music together.